rhodgkins/RDHDecimalNumberOperations/README.md

 Rounding
 --------

-*Note that tests are currenlty (as of 29-Nov-2014) being written for this functionality*
+*Note that tests are currenlty (as of 29-Nov-2014) being written for this functionality.
+As such it is currently marked as private in the API.*

 A rounding method has been added to the `NSRoundingMode` enum:
 ```swift